dreameaters/dreameaters.github.io/teambuilding/best-attackers.md

 {:.note title="Optimal Moveset"}
 {:.faded}

+Landorus' lesser forme, at least in terms of attack power.
+The Incarnate Forme still pulls its weight, and shouldn't be ignored.
+It does everything that Therian Forme can, just not as well.
+At the very least, catching it will earn you Landorus Candy you could spend on the superior Therian Forme.

 ### Groudon - Behemoth (Stay Tuned!)
 ![Groudon](https://img.pokemondb.net/sprites/home/normal/groudon.png)

 > Mud Shot + Earthquake
 {:.note title="Optimal Moveset"}
 {:.faded}

+The best Ground-type attacker we had for a long time, Groudon still holds up today.
+Not an uncommon sight in 5✰ Raids, it's worth catching if you don't already have some.
+This is especially recommended if Drilbur is rare in your area, and you have no Landorus yet.

+Though both Landorus and Excadrill have surpassed it, this behemoth has a few tricks left up its sleeve.
+Once its signature move, **Precipice Blades**, is added to the game, Groudon will likely once again be #1.
+Regarded in legend as the Pokemon that created the continents in ancient times, Groudon has a Mega Evolution of sorts called Primal Groudon.
+Though not yet released, this ancient form of Groudon is sure to rocket to the top of its Type.

 ### Garchomp - Landshark
 ![Garchomp](https://img.pokemondb.net/sprites/home/normal/garchomp.png)